 If you bought a Peace Lily for the look (glossy dark green leaves, single white flower, low-light tolerance), here are non-toxic alternatives that fill the same aesthetic niche:

 Orchid (Orchidaceae, most common species), ASPCA classifies common orchid species (Phalaenopsis, the most popular “moth orchid”) as non-toxic to cats.
 The white-flower aesthetic of a Peace Lily is even better captured by a white Phalaenopsis.
 Care is different (orchids want more light and less water) but the visual replacement is excellent.
+See our full guide on whether orchids are poisonous to cats for the one real catch (the potting bark, not the flower).

 African Violet (Saintpaulia ionantha), ASPCA non-toxic.
 Compact, low-light flowering plant.
 Flowers are smaller and pink/white/purple rather than the single dramatic white spathe, but the “small flowering houseplant” niche is the same.